keitran0401/microservices-with-kubernetes/README.md

 ## Note

+- Due to the complexity around user validation, it is necessary to move some of the the middlewares code to a common package that will eventually be pushed into npm `@keitickets/common`

+- TypeScript uses a file called tsconfig.json for managing your project’s options, such as which files you want to include, and what sorts of checking you want to perform `tsc --init`

+- Securely store secrets with Kubernetes: run `kubectl create secret generic jwt-secret --from-literal=JWT_KEY=asdf`

+- Mongodb-memory-server package is a copy of Mongo in memory.
+This package helps us to test multiple databases at the same time.
+We can test different services concurringly on the same machine

+## General Information

-1. "/etc/hosts": set "127.0.0.1 ticketing.dev"
+1. "/etc/hosts": set `127.0.0.1 ticketing.dev`
-2. "~/.zshrc": set 'alias k="kubectl"'
+2. "~/.zshrc": set `alias k="kubectl"`
-3. Ingress-nginx: is a webserver trying to use secure https connection trying to use 'self sign certificates' => Chrome does not trust that kind of certificates -> type "thisisunsafe" to Chrome to get over the error
+3. Ingress-nginx is a webserver trying to use secure https connection trying to use 'self sign certificates'.
+However, Chrome does not trust that kind of certificates so type "thisisunsafe" to Chrome to get over the error
+4. Browsers and Postman have different ways to handle cookie & send cookie's data back to the server.
+Supertest server does not manage cookie automatically & it uses http (not https)
-4. Install GCloud SDK to set up kubernetes contexts: gcloud container clusters get-credentials cluster-1:
+5. Install GCloud SDK to set up kubernetes contexts `gcloud container clusters get-credentials cluster-1`

 - step 1: enable google cloud build
 - step 2: update the skaffold.yaml file to google cloud build
 - step 3: setup ingress nginx on google cloud cluster
 - step 4: update hosts file to point to the remote cluster
 - step 5: restart skaffold
-5. Browsers and Postman have different ways to handle cookie & send cookie's data back to the server.
-Supertest server does not manage cookie automatically & it uses http (not https)

 6. NextJS getInitialProps func can be executed on the client (using Axios) or server (using Kubernetes to reach out to ingress-nginx)
 7. Mongoose has built-in Database Transaction for handling transaction issues